Pickleball: Instructional, Open Play, and Drills

 How to Register

 Enter the lottery online or in person.
-Selected participants will be notified via email on June 2 by 5 PM, and will then be able to register and pay for the class.
+Selected participants will be notified via email on December 1, 2025, and will then be able to register and pay for the class.

 Gallery